T-Lab/LasRepair/README.md

 # LasRepair

 LasRepair is a research implementation for iterative repair of erroneous tabular data with a sequence-to-sequence model.
-The public repository is organized from the original `EMCL_v4.py` implementation.
-The training order, default hyperparameters, preprocessing logic, repair loop, random behavior, and evaluation calculations are retained.

 ## Repository Structure

 ```text